RosieSews/masksnow/src/pages/faq/index.md

 ## Why are you making homemade masks?

-Over 550 hospitals in 42 states are requesting handsewn mask donations to battle the shortage caused by the coronavirus crisis.
+Over 700 organizations in 42 states are requesting handsewn mask donations to battle the shortage caused by the coronavirus crisis.

 ## Are homemade masks effective?